blaix/tdubs/README.rst

 1. Treat the double as a callable with return values specific to the arguments passed in.
 2. Zero public attributes.
 To avoid conflicts with the object it's replacing in tests.
-3. Ability to verify calls after they are made (coming soon).
+3. Ability to verify calls, after they are made, without risk of false-positives (explanation and feature coming soon).

 Installation
 ------------